Abdallah El-Yafi: Political career

 In 1933, for the first time, Abdallah El-Yafi ran for parliamentary elections in Beirut.
 He waded through the process because a good friend of his, Khayreddin al-Ahdab, was aiming for the same position.
 As the tension rose, Abdallah El-Yafi decided to step down famously stating "I will not sacrifice my friend for a parliamentary position".

 Abdallah El-Yafi eventually went on to become Prime Minister of Lebanon twelve times.
-He was appointed Prime Minister in the government of every Lebanese President with the exception of Fouad Chehab because Abdallah El-Yafi was opposed to the idea of appointing a military general to the post of Presidency.
+He was appointed prime minister in the government of every Lebanese president with the exception of Fouad Chehab because Abdallah El-Yafi was opposed to the idea of appointing a military general to the post of president.

-In 1947, Abdallah El-Yafi was appointed, alongside future President of the Republic Camille Chamoun, to the Lebanese delegation to the UN that voted against the division of Palestine.
+In 1947, Abdallah El-Yafi was appointed, alongside future president of the Republic Camille Chamoun, to the Lebanese delegation to the UN that voted against the division of Palestine.

-In the aftermath of the Suez Crisis, Yafi pressured President Chamoun to officially sever ties with France and Grand Britain in alignment with Egyptian President Gamal Abdel Nasser's demands.
+In the aftermath of the Suez Crisis, Yafi pressured President Chamoun to officially sever ties with France and Grand Britain in alignment with Egyptian president Gamal Abdel Nasser's demands.
 He resigned along with oil minister Saeb Salam on 16 November 1958 in protest against Chamoun's refusal to do so.
 Later during the 1958 Lebanon Crisis, Yafi joined ranks with Saeb Salam, Kamal Jumblatt, and Rashid Karami in support of Arab nationalist rebels fighting to dissolve Lebanon into Gamal Abdel Nasser's United Arab Republic.

-He was appointed again as Prime Minister by Charles Helou in 1966, but was forced to resign once again in the wake of the Intra Bank scandal.
+He was appointed again as prime minister by Charles Helou in 1966, but was forced to resign once again in the wake of the Intra Bank scandal.

-The last term he served as Prime Minister was in 1969.
-In 1974, President of Lebanon Suleiman Frangieh asked Abdallah El-Yafi to be the Prime Minister, he refused.
+The last term he served as prime minister was in 1969.
+In 1974, President of Lebanon Suleiman Frangieh asked Abdallah El-Yafi to be the prime minister, he refused.

 El-Yafi was the Minister of Finance four times: in 1954, 1966, 1968 and from 1968 to 1969.
 He was Defense Minister 1953-1954 and in 1968.